calibr/chrome-locale-verify/readme.md

 ###How it works?

-It parses `default_locale` from extension manifest and compares default locale messages and messages of other locales and show you the missed messages.
+It parses `default_locale` from your extension manifest and compares default locale messages with messages of other locales and shows you the missed ones.